Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Express Entry is an application management system used by Immigration, Refugees and Citizenship Canada (IRCC) to manage and process permanent residency applications received through three of Canada’s federal economic immigration programs for skilled workers, including the Federal Skilled Worker program, the Canadian Experience Class and the Federal Skilled Trade program.

-As one of the main drivers of economic-immigration to Canada, it is a competitive immigration system, ranking all eligible candidates against one another and then inviting the best ranking candidates to apply for Canadian permanent resident status.
+The system ranks all eligible candidates against one another and then invites the best-ranking candidates to apply for Canadian permanent resident status.
 Candidates are ranked against one another based on their age, education, language proficiency, work experience, and other factors.

 Potential Express Entry applicants need to be eligible under one of the following federal economic immigration programs.